Colima (city)

+Colima ([koˈlima]), located in west−central Mexico, is the capital of the state of the same name and the seat of the municipality of the same name.
+It is the easternmost and second-largest municipality of Colima, behind Manzanillo.
+It is located near the Colima volcano, which divides the state from Jalisco.
+The city of Colima is part of the Colima metropolitan area which also includes Villa de Álvarez and other municipalities.

-The city of Colima is the capital of the state of the same name.
-It is the second largest municipality after Manzanillo by population.
-FDI Intelligence, a subsidiary of the Financial Times of London, ranked Colima first in small cities and tenth in Latin America as a place to live.
-It was evaluated under six categories; economic potential, human resources, cost-benefit ratio, quality of life, infrastructure and favorable business environment.
+In 2011, FDI Intelligence, a subsidiary of the Financial Times of London, ranked Colima first in small cities and tenth in Latin America as a place to live.
+It was evaluated under six categories: economic potential, human resources, cost-benefit ratio, quality of life, infrastructure and favorable business environment.
+In 2022, however, Colima was ranked as the murder capital of the world with a homicide rate of 182 per 100,000.